ecadlabs/taquito/packages/taquito-signer/README.md

 ### Using a testnet faucet key

-To load a faucet key (available from https://teztnets.xyz/) for working a public testnet, use the `importKey` function.
+To load a faucet key (available from https://teztnets.xyz/) for working with a public testnet, use the `importKey` function.

 ```js
 import { TezosToolkit } from '@taquito/taquito';